 Few things improve productivity like exercise.
 It clears your head, improves your energy, and lifts your mood.
 A recent study by Briston University evaluated the immediate impact of exercise on productivity, with employees comparing days they exercised versus days they didn't.

 On the days they worked out, the employees experienced higher levels of concentration, managed their time more effectively, and felt significantly more motivation.

-Go for a walk or jog.
-If the weather is bad, download a workout app like Nike Training Club.
+Add a walk or jog into your routine.
+If the weather is bad, download a workout app like Nike Training Club or try a yoga class on Youtube.
 Consistently exercising will make the experience of working from home significantly better.

 #21 - Connect With People

 Loneliness is an occupational hazard when it comes to working from home.
-You can’t casually chat with coworkers about sports or the latest movie you saw and many meetings happen virtually with video chat.
-It’s easy to become very isolated very quickly.
+You can't casually chat with coworkers about sports or the latest movie you saw.
+While virtual meetings enable remote teams to connect, they might not be conducive to socializing.

 Prolonged loneliness and isolation can lead to a variety of health problems, including:

 - High blood pressure